tzlaine/small_wg1_papers/P2725_std_integral_constant_literals.md

 :::

-The absence of syntatcic noise when using literals is dramatic in this case.
+The absence of syntactic noise when using literals is dramatic in this case.
 With the advent of `std::mdspan` and `std::submdspan()`, longer expressions involving more `std::integral_constant`s are more likely to occur for more users.